Form and Function

 The Collie is gentle and devoted, a mild-mannered friend to all.
-He is a dog with a working heritage, and needs daily mental and physical exercise or he can become frustrated.
-He is sensitive, intelligent and willing to please, although he is sometimes a bit stubborn.
+He is a dog with a working heritage, and he needs daily mental and physical exercise or he can become frustrated.
+He is sensitive, intelligent, and willing to please, although he is sometimes a bit stubborn.
 He can nip at heels in play.
 Some may bark a lot.

-Major concerns: CEA
+- Major concerns: none

 - Life span: 8–12 years

 - Note: Often sensitive to ivermectin.
 Homozygous merles may have visual or hearing problems.